 3. Collect dandelion fluff.

-Once children learn that the dandelion fluff they love to blow is actually dandelion seeds, they’ll want to collect as many seeds as they can.
+Once children learn that the dandelion fluff they love to blow is actually dandelion seeds, they’ll want to collect as much as they can.
 The goal is to fill pockets and hats full of dandelion fluff and spread it all over the front yard just for Daddy.

 4. Chase the birds.

-A few of my favorite spots to go for nature walks have resident flocks of birds.
+Resident flocks of birds fill some f our favorite nature walk spots.
 Ducks and geese swim lazily around the lake or come ashore to forage for insects.
 Seagulls squawk down by the bay and land near the picnic tables to gulp down any leftovers they find.

 What could be better for a small child than to rush these flocks of birds and watch them fly away?
-Or even better, fly up in the air and land a few feet away allowing you to chase them again and again and again.
+Or even better, fly up in the air and land a few feet away allowing you to chase them again and again?

 5. Feed the birds.

-Even better than chasing the birds is to feed the birds.
-Bring bread, fruit, or birdseed along on the nature walk and toss the food towards the birds.
+Even better than chasing the birds is feeding them.
+Don’t forget to bring bread, fruit, or birdseed along on the nature walk.
 Little children can spend hours watching the birds eating and slowly edging ever closer.